The History of The Lord of the Rings: Contents

-Some paperback editions of the fourth volume, retitled The End of the Third Age, include only the materials that relate to The Lord of the Rings.
-(Note: Editions by HarperCollins and Houghton Mifflin Harcourt.)

 The original idea was to release The History of The Lord of the Rings in three volumes, not four.
-When The Treason of Isengard was first published in paperback, Volume 8 was to be called Sauron Defeated and was to be the last volume.
+When The Treason of Isengard was first published in paperback, Volume 3 (HoME 8) was to be called Sauron Defeated and was to be the last volume.

-Some information on the appendices and a soon-abandoned sequel to the novel can be found in volume 12, The Peoples of Middle-earth.
+Some information on the appendices and a soon-abandoned sequel to the novel can be found in HoME 12, The Peoples of Middle-earth.

 Titles

 The titles of the volumes derive from discarded titles for the separate books of The Lord of the Rings.
 J. R. R. Tolkien conceived that novel as a single volume structured into six "books" plus extensive appendices, but his publisher split the work into three volumes, each containing two books; the appendices were included in the third.
 The titles proposed by Tolkien for the six books were: Book 1, The First Journey or The Ring Sets Out; Book 2, The Journey of the Nine Companions or The Ring Goes South; Book 3, The Treason of Isengard; Book 4, The Journey of the Ring-Bearers or The Ring Goes East; Book 5, The War of the Ring; and Book 6, The End of the Third Age.
 The title The Return of the Shadow was a discarded title for Volume 1.

-Three of the titles of the volumes of The History of The Lord of the Rings were also used as book titles for the seven-volume edition of The Lord of the Rings: The Treason of Isengard for Book 3, The War of the Ring for Book 5, and The End of the Third Age for Book 6.
+Three of the titles of the volumes of The History of The Lord of the Rings were used as book titles for the seven-volume edition of The Lord of the Rings: The Treason of Isengard for Book 3, The War of the Ring for Book 5, and The End of the Third Age for Book 6.